On the class of pseudo-Riemannian geometries which can not be locally described using curvature scalars solely: A bird's eye view on curvature scalars and the Janusian nature of the problem

-\item[$C_{1}$] One can easily see that all the well known tensors (like Ricci, Weyl, Hodge dual tensors, their covariant derivatives of any order, etc.) are included in the first definition.

-\item[$C_{2}$] The first collection ($\mathcal{CT}$) constitutes a class and not a set\cite{Naive_Set_Theory}.
+\begin{itemize} \item[$O_{1}$] The first collection ($\mathcal{CT}$) constitutes a class and not a set\cite{Naive_Set_Theory}.
 Two reasons are responsible for this: due to index symmetries, no one can avoid having equivalent or connected formations.
-In general, use of group theoretical methods (like the Young tableaux)\cite{Group_Theory_Tools} could help in reducing ---to some extent--- the redundancy but full elimination is impossible.
-The second reason, mainly of topological nature, is the existence of some constraints, amongst ---virtually all--- the members of the $\mathcal{CT}$ class called \emph{dimensional dependent identities}\cite{D_D_Identities}.

-\item[$C_{3}$] By construction, given its relation to $\mathcal{CT}$, the collection $\mathcal{CS}$ also constitutes a class, and not a set (leaving aside the issue of functional dependence) --exactly for analogous reasons.

-\item[$C_{4}$] The $\mathcal{CS}$ class contains scalars involving the Levi-Civita tensor --something which, usually, is not found in the relevant literature.

-\item[$C_{5}$] It is precisely this nature of the collection $\mathcal{CS}$ (i.e., that it is a class) which constitutes the major difficulty in finding a `base' ---even for the algebraic (i.e., constructed only from Riemann, Ricci, and Weyl tensors) scalars--- so difficult.
-Indeed there is no consensus on neither such a `base' nor what \emph{algebraic completness} should mean in this case\cite{Literature_R_Scalars}.
+In general, use of group theoretical methods (like the Young tableaux)\cite{Group_Theory_Tools} could help in reducing ---to some extent--- the redundancy, but full elimination is impossible.
+The second reason, mainly of topological nature, is the existence of some constraints, amongst ---virtually all--- the members of the $\mathcal{CT}$ class called \emph{dimensional dependent identities}\cite{D_D_Identities}. \item[$O_{2}$] By construction, given its relation to $\mathcal{CT}$, the collection $\mathcal{CS}$ also constitutes a class, and not a set (leaving aside the issue of functional dependence) --for exactly analogous reasons. \item[$O_{3}$] The $\mathcal{CS}$ class contains scalars involving the Levi-Civita tensor --something which, usually, is not considered in the relevant literature. \item[$O_{4}$] It is precisely this nature of the collection $\mathcal{CS}$ (i.e., that it is a class) which constitutes the major difficulty in finding a `base' ---even for the so called `algebraic' (i.e., constructed only from Riemann, Ricci, and Weyl tensors) scalars--- so difficult.
+Indeed there is no consensus on neither such a `base' nor what \emph{algebraic completeness} should mean in this case\cite{Literature_R_Scalars}. \end{itemize}